Seraphim Falls: Plot

+Gideon removes the bullet with a Bowie knife while hiding from Carver.
+Leaving a fire burning to attract the posse, he kills Pope with his knife then ventures into the wilderness again.
+When Gideon attempts to steal a horse from a ranch, a young woman named Charlotte catches him.
+She then helps him after seeing he is injured, dressing his wound and her family let him sleep overnight in their cabin.
+He buys their horse and leaves before daybreak.

+Carver's posse interrogates the ranch family, and upon finding Gideon's gold coins are about to conclude that they sold him a horse when the rancher's son Nathaniel confesses that he stole the coins while Gideon slept.

-After removing the bullet from his arm with his hunting knife at a secluded location, Gideon leaves an open fire burning, which attracts the posse.
-He ends up killing Pope with his knife and then ventures out again into the wilderness.
-He attempts to steal a horse, but is caught by a young woman named Charlotte who helps him after she realises he is injured.
-She dresses his wound and her family let him sleep overnight in their farmhouse.
-He later offers to buy their horse and leaves before daybreak.
-As the group of men approach Gideon's trail, he lays an ambush using a bear trap which impales the Kid, who is then shot by Carver as an act of mercy.
-Later, Parsons decides to leave the other men following the discovery of a dead bank robber, whom Gideon had killed earlier in an act of self-defence and whose bounty money exceeds Gideon's.
-As Parsons is preparing to load the dead body to take to Carson City for the reward money, Carver shoots the horse – which he declares is his – leaving Parsons to walk the 30 miles back to town carrying the body.
+As the group of men approach Gideon's trail, he ambushes them with a bear trap impaling the Kid, whom Carver then shoots out of mercy.
+Later, discovering a dead bank robber Gideon had killed earlier in self-defense, Parsons leaves the others as the dead man's bounty exceeds what Carver is offering to capture Gideon.
+As Parsons is preparing to load the body onto a horse to take it to Carson City for the reward, Carver shoots the horse – which he declares is his – leaving Parsons to walk the 30 miles back to town carrying the body.

-Coming across a railroad under construction, Gideon hitches his horse and steals some food.
-The foreman recognises the horse as stolen and detains Gideon.
+Coming across a railroad under construction, Gideon hitches his horse and steals food.
+The foreman recognizes the horse as stolen and detains him.
 Carver and his remaining man, Hayes, also reach the railroad site and search for Gideon.
-Meanwhile, he escapes from custody and makes off with another horse.
-As Carver and Hayes draw closer, Gideon's horse can no longer take the strain of the heat and collapses.
-Gideon euthanises the horse with his knife.
-When Carver and Hayes finally reach the horse's carcass, Hayes dismounts and marvels at what type of an animal would disembowel the creature.
-Suddenly Gideon leaps out from the horse's belly, where he had been hiding, and grabs Hayes, threatening to kill him if Carver doesn't give up his gun.
+Meanwhile, he escapes, stealing another horse.

+As Carver and Hayes draw closer, Gideon's horse collapses from the heat.
+Gideon euthanizes it by slitting its throat.
+When Carver and Hayes reach the horse's carcass, Hayes marvels at how Gideon disemboweled the horse.
+Gideon leaps out from within the horse's belly, and puts his knife to Hayes' neck, threatening to kill him if Carver does not give up his gun.

 Carver instead shoots Hayes with his last bullet.
-Confronting each other, Carver and Gideon recall the events that put them at odds.
+Confronting each other, he and Gideon recall the events that put them at odds.
 After the end of the American Civil War, Gideon was ordered to track down former Confederate officers.
 When he arrived at Carver's home in Seraphim Falls to interrogate him, Carver was out in a nearby field.

-To coerce Carver's wife into revealing his whereabouts, and believing that their house was empty, Gideon orders their barn to be set on fire.
-The blaze quickly spreads to the house, as Carver returns from the cropland.
-While the soldiers restrain him, his wife and son run inside the house to save their infant child who is still in a bedroom.
+To coerce Carver's wife into revealing his whereabouts, and believing their house was empty, Gideon orders their barn to be set on fire.
+A soldier searching the house carelessly knocks over a kerosene lantern.
+The blaze quickly spreads as Carver returns from the fields.

+While the soldiers restrain him, his wife and son run into the house to save the infant inside.
 Both men look on with horror at the unfolding tragedy; trapped by the flames, Carver's wife and children perish.
-Gideon, racked with guilt over the tragedy, is seen dropping his gunbelt and walking away from his men.
+Gideon, racked with guilt, drops his gun belt and walks away from his men.

+The two men fight, Gideon eventually getting the better of Carver.
+He points him towards a nearby town and tells him that he will get nothing but torment if he continues his pursuit.
+Gideon takes Carver and Hayes' horses and sets off deep into the desert.

+Both men find a rare pool of water, guarded by the Indian Charon, who extracts dear payment from each so they might continue their journeys.
+Both are visited by the mystical Madame Louise, who offers them a Faustian bargain: to trade survival items (Gideon's horse, Carver's water) for something that will perpetuate their feud (a bullet for Gideon, a gun for Carver).